mendersoftware/mender/CONTRIBUTING.md

 ## Let's stay happy!
 In an ever more digitized world, securing the world's connected devices is a very important and meaningful task.
 To succeed, we will need to row in the same direction and work to the best interest of the project.

-We appreciate your friendliness, transparency and a collaborative spirit.
+This project appreciates your friendliness, transparency and a collaborative spirit.